icaros-usc/pyribs/README.md

 use.
 Refer to the list of [additional QD libraries](#additional-qd-libraries) below if you need greater performance or have additional use cases.

-Following the RIBS framework, a standard algorithm in pyribs operates as
+Following the RIBS framework (shown in the figure below), a standard algorithm in pyribs operates as follows:
-follows:

 1. The user calls the `ask()` method on the scheduler.
 The scheduler requests solutions from each emitter by calling the emitter's `ask()` method.